daT7F4/TriMIDI/README.md

 MIDI Player in SFML

 # How to use
-Download the .zip and extract
+Download the .zip and extract.

-All the midi files should be in the same directory as the "main.cpp" file To compile it do these commands from the root directory
+All the midi files should be in the same directory as the "main.cpp" file.

+To compile it do these commands from the root directory
 ```
 make install-deps .